jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 An authentication tag is always returned as handle. `wasi-crypto` bindings SHOULD verify them with the `symmetric_tag_verify()` function instead of exporting them and doing the verification themselves.

 Authentication tags are assumed to be very small.
-For this reason, copying the actual tag to the guest environment requires a single function call, which also immediately invalides the handle.
+For this reason, copying the actual tag to the guest environment requires a single function call, which also immediately invalidates the handle.
 Unlike `array_output` handles, no streaming interface is necessary.
 Implementation can directly map handles to the raw representation of a tag.

 Checking that a computed tag matches an expected tag is made using the `symmetric_tag_verify()` function: